zannloo/tp/docs/UserGuide.md

 <box type="tip">

-When you are at the directory `~/grp-001` and would like to move a student to `grp-002` without changing to the root directory,
+When you are at the directory `~/grp-001` and would like to move a student, `0123Y`, to `grp-002` without changing to the root directory,
 - You could use the command `mv 0123Y ../grp-002`!